Office Management Jobs in NYC

 - Maturity and strong emotional IQ

-If you're a highly qualified executive assistant, personal assistant, office manager, or other support staff, we can help find you the perfect position to advance your career.
-Upload your resume to get started.Submit My Resume
+If you're interested in hiring an executive assistant, personal assistant, office manager, or other support staff, we can make finding the perfect candidate fast and easy.
+Contact us to get started.Find My Assistant